-(iv) Revenue recognition and contract cost
+(iii) Revenue recognition and contract cost

 The Group recognises contract revenue over time for rigbuilding contracts, and shipbuilding and repair contracts by reference to the estimation of the physical proportion of the contract work completed for the contracts with reference to engineers' estimates.
 The Group also recognises contract revenue over time for long term engineering contracts by reference to the proportion of contract costs incurred to-date to the estimated total contract costs.
 The stage of completion is measured in accordance with the accounting policy stated in Note 2.20.
 When it is probable that the total contract costs will exceed the total contract revenue, the expected loss is recognised as an expense immediately.

 Significant assumptions are required in determining the stage of completion and significant judgment is required in the estimation of the physical proportion of the contract work completed for the contracts; and the estimation of total costs on the contracts, including contingencies that could arise from variations to original contract terms and claims.
-In making the assumption, the Group evaluates by relying on past experience and the work of engineers.
-Revenue from construction contracts is disclosed in Note 25.
+In making the assumption, the Group evaluates by relying on past experience, the work of engineers as well as quotations and references from other projects.
+These estimations are also made with due consideration of the circumstances and relevant events that were known to management at the date of these financial statements.